vortexsys/artemis/README.md

 ## ATTENTION
 Please do not have anything else in a folder with artemis if you use update_project.bat because it will try to delete everything in the folder except update_project.bat wich would be bad for you if you have important data in it.

+This project is optimised for windows, it probably will also work on other operating systems, but just a bit different( at least I assume that)
 ## Newest commits here
 [click here](https://github.com/vortexsys/artemis/tree/experimental)